 It felt as though God was right next to me, whispering His truths into me, “There is, therefore, now no condemnation for those who are in Christ Jesus.”8

 I knew I was accepted by God, yet I felt powerless to overcome my addictions.

 My 21st birthday arrived and drinks flowed freely.
 I downed four shots and eight beers with my usual intent to get drunk.
 The drinks had no impact.
 I did not even get a buzz.

 As a result, this night felt like an out-of-body experience.
-In my sober state-of-mind, I wasn’t enjoying the scene.
+In my sober state of mind, I wasn’t enjoying the scene.
 I felt like I was chasing something untouchable and couldn’t get there despite my valiant efforts.

 When I arrived home I cried out to God, “I don’t want this addiction to rule me anymore.
 I am powerless to change.
 I need You to take away my thirst for alcohol.
 I want to be free.
-I need You take away my dependency on guys for my identity.
+I need You to take away my dependency on guys for my identity.
 Will You give me courage to be alone with You?
 I need You to clean my mind and make it new.”